When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Study Design

 \subsection{Participants}

-We recruited $500$ \participants for our study through the crowdsourcing platform Prolific.\footnote{\href{https://www.prolific.com/}{https://www.prolific.com/}} Each \participant was restricted to taking the study only once.
-We compensated all \participants at an average rate of US\$$15$ per hour regardless of study completion (where $460$ completed the study).
-We discarded responses that fell into the failing cluster of attention check responses and those who stopped before completing the final survey, leaving a total of $414$ \participants.
-In the set of $500$ \participants, $100$ were sorted into the ``without suggestions'' condition and $400$ into the ``with suggestions condition'' (split such that $\approx 100$ \participants were provided each unique suggestion setup of gender and secondary trait, for example: confident + \woman, confident + \man, unconfident + \woman, and confident + \man).
-Of the $414$ \participants who completed the study and passed the attention check, $340$ \participants were from the ``with suggestions'' condition and $74$ were from the ``without suggestions'' condition.
-Each \participant wrote seven total stories.
-Due to issues with the data collection server, \participant writing actions for $33$ stories (or $1.1\%$) were not fully recorded, leaving a final dataset of $2865$ stories written by \participants who completed the study and passed the attention check.
+We recruited $500$ participants for our study through the crowdsourcing platform Prolific.\footnote{\url{https://www.prolific.com/}} Each participant was restricted to taking the study only once.
+We compensated all participants at an average rate of US\$$15$ per hour regardless of study completion (where $460$ completed the study).
+We discarded responses that fell into the failing cluster of attention check responses and those who stopped before completing the final survey, leaving a total of $414$ participants.
+In the set of $500$ participants, $100$ were sorted into the ``without suggestions'' condition and $400$ into the ``with suggestions condition'' (split such that $\approx 100$ participants were provided each unique suggestion setup of gender and secondary trait, for example: confident + \woman, confident + \man, unconfident + \woman, and confident + \man).
+Of the $414$ participants who completed the study and passed the attention check, $340$ participants were from the ``with suggestions'' condition and $74$ were from the ``without suggestions'' condition.
+Each participant wrote seven total stories.
+Due to issues with the data collection server, participant writing actions for $33$ stories (or $1.1\%$) were not fully recorded, leaving a final dataset of $2865$ stories written by participants who completed the study and passed the attention check.

-$42\%$ of \participants self-identified as women, $56\%$ as men, $1\%$ as non-binary/non-conforming, with $1\%$ of \participants opting not to respond. $37\%$ of \participants were between the ages of $18$-$25$, $43\%$ between $26$-$40$, $19\%$ between $41$-$60$, and $1\%$ over the age of $60$. $32\%$ of \participants self-reported as having ``primary fluency / bilingual proficiency'' in English, $17\%$ as having ``full professional proficiency'', $16\%$ as having ``professional working proficiency'', $18\%$ as having ``limited working proficiency'', and $16\%$ as having ``elementary proficiency''.
+$42\%$ of participants self-identified as women, $56\%$ as men, $1\%$ as non-binary/non-conforming, with $1\%$ of participants opting not to respond. $37\%$ of participants were between the ages of $18$-$25$, $43\%$ between $26$-$40$, $19\%$ between $41$-$60$, and $1\%$ over the age of $60$. $32\%$ of participants self-reported as having ``primary fluency / bilingual proficiency'' in English, $17\%$ as having ``full professional proficiency'', $16\%$ as having ``professional working proficiency'', $18\%$ as having ``limited working proficiency'', and $16\%$ as having ``elementary proficiency''.
+Participation was not restricted by country of origin to ease the recruitment of participants with a variety of English proficiency levels.
+A breakdown of participant nationality can be seen in \autoref{fig:nationality}.